piyush-awsome/Fake_News_Detector_NLP/README.md

 import pickle
 from nltk.tokenize import word_tokenize
 import os

-✅ Purpose: Load all the necessary libraries for:

-Data manipulation (pandas, numpy)

-Text preprocessing (nltk, re)

-Model training & evaluation (scikit-learn)

-Saving model (pickle)
+numpy, pandas: For data manipulation.

+re: Regular expressions for text cleaning.

+nltk: To handle stopwords, tokenization, and lemmatization.

+sklearn: For vectorization, model training, splitting, and accuracy.

+pickle: To save model and vectorizer for deployment.

-Step 2: Load Dataset
+🔹 Load and Explore the Dataset python
+Copy
+Edit
 new_df = pd.read_csv('train.csv')
 new_df.head()
-new_df.shape
+Loads the dataset train.csv and displays the top 5 rows.

+python
+Copy
+Edit
-📘 Dataset: train.csv with 20800 rows and 5 columns
+new_df.shape  # 20800 rows and 5 columns

-🔹 Step 3: Handle Missing Values
+Shows the dataset contains 20800 records and 5 columns.

+python
+Copy
+Edit
 new_df.isnull().sum()
+Checks for missing/null values in each column.

+🔹 Handle Missing Values
+python
+Copy
+Edit
 new_df = new_df.fillna(' ')
+new_df.isnull().sum()

-Missing values are filled with blank spaces instead of being dropped.
+Fills all missing values with blank strings.

-✅ Rationale: Data is not too large, so we retain all rows and preserve context.

-🔹 Step 4: Feature Engineering
+This retains the original dataset size rather than dropping rows.

+🔹 Combine Author and Title into One Column python
+Copy
+Edit
 new_df['content'] = new_df['author'] + " " + new_df['title']

-📌 Created a new column: content, which is a combination of author and title — useful for semantic understanding.
+new_df.head()
+Combines the author and title columns into a single text column named content.

+This is the text we'll later clean and use to predict fake or real news.

-🔹 Step 5: Preprocessing Text
+🔹 Setup Preprocessing Tools
+python
+Copy
+Edit
 stop_words = set(stopwords.words('english'))
 lemmatizer = WordNetLemmatizer()

-Defined a stopword list and lemmatizer for preprocessing.
+Loads a set of English stopwords and initializes the lemmatizer.

+🔹 Define Text Preprocessing Function python
+Copy
+Edit
 def preprocess(text):
-    text = text.lower()
+    text = text.lower()  # Lowercase conversion
-    text = re.sub(r'[^a-zA-Z]', ' ', text)
+    text = re.sub(r'[^a-zA-Z]', ' ', text)  # Remove special characters and digits
-    tokens = word_tokenize(text)
+    tokens = word_tokenize(text)  # Tokenize the text
     cleaned = []
     for word in tokens:
-        if word not in stop_words and word.isalnum(): lemma = lemmatizer.lemmatize(word, pos='v')
+        if word not in stop_words and word.isalnum(): lemma = lemmatizer.lemmatize(word, pos='v')  # Lemmatize the word
             cleaned.append(lemma)
     return " ".join(cleaned)

-🔍 What this function does:

-Lowercases all text
+This function:

+Converts text to lowercase

-Removes non-alphabet characters
+Removes unwanted characters

-Tokenizes using word_tokenize
+Tokenizes the sentence

-Removes stopwords
+Removes stopwords and punctuation

-Applies lemmatization (converts words to their base form)
+Lemmatizes each word to its base form

+🔹 Apply Preprocessing to Dataset python
+Copy
+Edit
 new_df['cleaned_content'] = new_df['content'].apply(preprocess)
+print(new_df['cleaned_content'][1])
+Applies the preprocess() function to every row in the content column.

-✅ Cleaned text is stored in a new column cleaned_content
+The cleaned result is stored in a new column called cleaned_content.

-🔹 Step 6: Vectorization using TF-IDF
+🔹 Convert Text to Vectors Using TF-IDF python
+Copy
+Edit
 vectorizer = TfidfVectorizer(max_features=5000)
 X = vectorizer.fit_transform(new_df['cleaned_content']).toarray()
 y = new_df['label']

-Transformed cleaned text into numerical format using TF-IDF
+Transforms the cleaned text into numerical features using TF-IDF.

-Limited to top 5000 features to reduce dimensionality
+Limits the vocabulary to the top 5000 words.

-X → Features (vectors), y → Target labels (0: Real, 1: Fake)
+X: Features for the model, y: Labels (0 = Real, 1 = Fake)

-🔹 Step 7: Split Data into Train & Test Sets
+🔹 Split the Data into Training and Test Sets python
+Copy
+Edit
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=42)

-80% for training, 20% for testing
+Splits the dataset into 80% training and 20% testing data.

-Set random_state=42 for reproducibility

-🔹 Step 8: Train Logistic Regression Model
+🔹 Train the Logistic Regression Model python
+Copy
+Edit
 model = LogisticRegression()
 model.fit(X_train, y_train)

-✅ Trained a simple yet effective binary classification model using Logistic Regression
+Creates and trains a logistic regression model using the training data.

-🔹 Step 9: Model Evaluation
+🔹 Evaluate the Model
+python
+Copy
+Edit
 y_pred = model.predict(X_test)
 acc = accuracy_score(y_test, y_pred)
 print(f"✅ Model Accuracy: {acc:.4f}")

-Made predictions on test data

-Calculated accuracy as the evaluation metric

-✅ Printed final performance (e.g., 0.95 → 95% accuracy)
+Predicts on the test set and prints the model’s accuracy.

-🔹 Step 10: Save Model & Vectorizer
+🔹 Save the Model and Vectorizer python
+Copy
+Edit
 with open('fake_news_model.pkl', 'wb') as f:
     pickle.dump(model, f)

 with open('vectorizer.pkl', 'wb') as f:
     pickle.dump(vectorizer, f)

-📦 Saved:

-fake_news_model.pkl: the trained model

-vectorizer.pkl: the TF-IDF vectorizer
+print("🎉 Model and vectorizer saved successfully.")
+Saves both the model and vectorizer into .pkl files using pickle.

-✅ These files are reused in the Streamlit app (app.py) for live predictions
+These files will be used later for prediction in the frontend app.

-🎯 Summary
+✅ Summary of Pipeline
-✅ Collected & cleaned raw text data

-✅ Applied NLP preprocessing: stopword removal, lemmatization, TF-IDF
+Loaded and cleaned the dataset

+Combined text columns into one

+Preprocessed and lemmatized the text

+Vectorized the text using TF-IDF

-✅ Built a Logistic Regression model
+Trained a logistic regression model

-✅ Achieved high accuracy

-✅ Created serialized .pkl files for deployment
+Evaluated and saved the model for deployment

+You can now use this trained model and vectorizer in your Streamlit web app (app.py) to create a real-time Fake News Detector!